 Mind Stuff — The Next Frontier in your Yoga Practice

-I realized this is 23 pages of mind stuff trying to teach you about the power your mind stuff … So lets break it down into different areas I am approaching:
+I realized this is over 20 pages of mind stuff trying to teach you about the power your mind stuff … So lets break it down into different areas I am approaching:

 - Taking your practice from the inside out, looking at thoughts and emotions.

 - Your nervous system and how your thoughts effect your nervous system.
 This is powerful alone, you can stop the stress response in a second by changing your mind!

 - The power of your mind and using it in visualizations